erdos/stencil/docs/GettingStarted.md

 Call the `(cleanup!)` function on the prepared template instance when not used anymore to clean up associated resources.

+## Configuration

+- Use the `stencil.tmpdir` environment variable to change the default location used to store prepared template and fragment files.
+When not set, the value of `java.io.tmpdir` is used (eg.: `/tmp` in Linux).

 ## Converting to other formats

 If you need to convert the resulting document to other document types you can